NERC-CEH/datalab/architecture/add/05-architecture-security.md

 #### APIs

-Datalabs has three APIs defined in Auth0:
+Datalabs has two APIs defined in Auth0:

 * **datalab-api** - The API resource representing the GraphQL aggregation API.
 Auth0 provides a [tutorial](https://auth0.com/docs/quickstart/spa/react/03-calling-an-api) on how to configure and consume this.
-* **auth0-authorization-extension-api** - Created and used by the Authorisation
-extension.
 * **Auth0 Management API** - Not needed by the application, created to allow admin access to the Auth0 API.